Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 Forecast update for Wednesday

+In September of 2025, my work is generating the most income it ever has in my career.
+Yet, I'm being forced to shut down my successul operation, against my will, due to one cause alone: 95% of that revenue is being stolen by piracy and copyright infringement.
 I've lost more than $1 million to copyright infringement in the last 15 years, and it's finally brought an end to my professional storm chasing operation.
-This page is a detailed account of the biggest threat to my photography and video operation that I had to battle daily to just barely survive, and eventually could not overcome.
-It's a problem facing all of my colleagues as well. |
+Do not be misled by the lies of infringers, anti-copyright activists and organized piracy cartels.
+This page is a detailed, evidenced account of my battle I had to undertake to just barely stay in business, and eventually could not overcome.
+It's a problem faced by all of my colleagues and most other creators in the field. |

 Just a quick update to comment on the 00z model runs that just came out regarding tomorrow's severe weather potential.
 Nothing much has changed from this morning's runs, except maybe nudging the track of the low a little farther west.
 Timing of the bulk of the precip looks favorable for stronger storms, in the afternoon when temps should be at their max.
 The item of concern continues to be sun-robbing clouds and precipitation - and looking at the radar, the large precip shield is really not moving northward all that much now.
 I'll have to wait until morning to see where the rain and clouds are and where they're moving.
 Cloud cover is the key tomorrow - and I expect the SPC's placement of the probable 'slight' risk will be dependent on how far north clear skies can make it.
 Any substantial clearing between Morehead, KY and here will mean West Virginia should be well inside a slight risk for hail/wind, and will be enough for me to pull the trigger on a local-area chase.